My Garden Zone Is

 Buy Hardy Evergreen Conifers For Zone 8 from Tn Nursery

-Evergreen Conifers For Zone 8 are hardy and stay green all year long
+Evergreen Conifers For Zone 8 are hardy and stay green all year long.

-The Canadian Hemlock, or eastern hemlock, is an evergreen or conifer.
+The Canadian Hemlock, or eastern Hemlock, is an evergreen or conifer.
 This plant is conical in shape and looks much like a Christmas tree, growing up to 80 feet high with a spread of 25 to 30 feet.
-However, this tree has not been cultivated as such due to the needles falling off quickly after being cut.
+However, this tree has not been cultivated due to the needles falling off quickly after being cut.
 The needles are smaller and more beautiful than most other pine trees and are dark green on top with a light green hue underneath.
-The bark is a dark red or reddish-brown at maturity.
+The bark is dark red or reddish-brown at maturity.

-Evergreen Conifers for Zone 8 have a high tolerance to shade
+Evergreen Conifers For Zone 8 have a high tolerance to shade.